How Joe Biden and his team decided to kill the world's most wanted terrorist - KTVZ

 At the end, he authorized a “precise tailored airstrike” to take out the target.

 Five days later, two Hellfire missiles were fired into the balcony of the safe house in Kabul at 6:18 a.m. local time.
-“Multiple streams of intelligence” confirmed Zawahiri was killed.
+National Security Council coordinator for strategic communications John Kirby told CNN’s Brianna Keilar on “New Day” that the US has “visual confirmation” as well as confirmation from “other sources and methods,” but not DNA confirmation, that the strike hit its intended target.

 Members of his family, who were in other areas of the home, were unharmed, the official said.